-Objectives Performance Measures ◆ Timely submittal of Community Service grant applications and Program Descriptions to providers for the 2018-2019 fiscal year.
-Provide Community Service grant applications and Program Descriptions to the various providers approximately 90 days prior to the first City budget hearing. ◆ Timely submittal of 2018-19 contracts, MOU's, and grant agreements to Community Service providers.
-Forward agreements to the City's various community service providers, as well as any other designated community service recipients, within 60 days of the passage of the 2018-19 City budget. ◆ Complete Community Service contracts, MOU's, and grant agreements with service providers.
+Objectives Performance Measures ◆ Timely submittal of Community Service grant applications and Program Descriptions to providers for the 2019-2020 fiscal year.
+Provide Community Service grant applications and Program Descriptions to the various providers approximately 90 days prior to the first City budget hearing. ◆ Timely submittal of 2019-20 contracts, MOU's, and grant agreements to Community Service providers.
+Forward applicable agreements to the City's various community service providers within 60 days of the passage of the 2019-20 City budget.
+Complete Community Service contracts, MOU's, and grant agreements with service providers.
 Obtain appropriate signatures and transmit completed agreements to service providers.